Abbreviations & Symbols

 The shamrock is worn as a badge on the lapel.
 Three is Ireland’s magic number and the three petals that make up the shamrock is supposed to bring good luck.

-SKILL LEVELMATERIALS
+SKILL LEVEL

 Medium (worsted) weight wool yarn